websanco/liferay-learn/docs/dxp/latest/en/building-applications/objects/objects-tutorials/using-apis/using-batch-apis.md

    ./Ables_GET_FromCompany.sh
    ```

-   Since you deleted the entries in the preceding step, it should return an entries `NOT FOUND` error.
+   Since you deleted the entries in the preceding step, it returns an entries `NOT FOUND` error.

 ## Examining the Sample cURL Scripts